 Hoya retusa prefers a well-draining, chunky potting mix consisting of orchid bark, soil, charcoal, and perlite.
 However, you can also use a grower’s mix or an epiphytic mix (like an orchid mix), with added perlite for better drainage.
 The key is to make sure the mix is light, airy, and doesn’t retain too much moisture.

 To achieve the right balance, add some coco peat to the mix.
-This not only helps retain a bit of moisture, but also protects the plant from overwatering and root rot (a common issue with Hoya retusa).
+This not only helps lock in the irght amount of moisture, but also protects the plant from overwatering and root rot (a common issue with Hoya retusa).

 It’s all about creating that happy medium!

 When planting or repotting your Hoya retusa, consider using a terracotta pot and make sure your new pot has drainage holes.
-Terracotta pots are great for these plants because they let excess moisture escape, further keeping overwatering at bay (and your tropical plant happy).
+Terracotta pots are great for these plants because they let excess moisture escape, preventing overwatering (and keeping your tropical plant happy).

 This flowering plant also looks great in a hanging basket.
 Just make sure to properly support it, especially because they can get a bit heavy with moist soil.